maxbundscherer/RemoteRadioBeacon/README.md

 - Control and display of antenna rotor parameters
 - Control and display of parameters of a radio
-- Calculate the antenna parameters (azimuth and distance) based on GPS coordinates or the Maidenhead locator.
+- Calculate the antenna rotor parameters (azimuth and distance) based on GPS coordinates or the Maidenhead locator.
-- Web interface for remote control (Flask)
+- Web interface for remote control (flask)
 - Multiple antenna rotors and radios supported (based on hamlib)
 - Remote transmission of a wav file
 - Https and authentication supported